 How to change default applications on Mac

-macOS and other operating systems usually have a set of default applications; so when you download a Word Document for example, it will open in Pages, unless Word or another application is already set as the default.
+macOS and other operating systems usually have a set of default applications.
+So, when you download a Word Document, for example, it will open in Pages unless Word or another application is already set as default.

-Thankfully, if you did want to change the default programs on Mac, you can do that in a handful of ways.
-In this article, we look at how to change Mac default programs, and how to find hidden applications.
+Thankfully, if you want to change default programs on Mac, you can do that in a handful of ways.
+In this article, we look at how to change Mac default programs and how to find hidden applications.